 Aquifers are rock or soil that can contain groundwater.
-Sources of water that can become groundwater include:

-- recharge from rain or snow that soaks through an unsaturated zone - 2. surface water bodies such as streams, lake and wetlands The characteristics of the rock and soil determine the speed at which water passes into an aquifer, how much water can be stored within it and how vulnerable it is to contamination.
+Sources of water that can become groundwater include: - recharge from rain or snow that soaks through an unsaturated zone - Surface water bodies such as streams, lake and wetlands The characteristics of the rock and soil determine the speed at which water passes into an aquifer, how much water can be stored within it and how vulnerable it is to contamination.

-Chemainus River: Combined Risk Assessment
+Cowichan River: Combined Risk Assessment

 Understanding Risk

 Making good decisions around development and resource use requires an understanding of risk.
 Risk is a product of the likelihood of a hazard occuring and its consequences.
 The map at right is based on 5 factors: groundwater contamination, surface water supply, stream water quality, slope failure and flood.
-Risk in the Chemainus River watershed is largely driven by ground and surface water contamination and water extraction.
-Riskmapping can inform land-use planning and stewardship.
+Risk in the Cowichan River watershed is largely driven by driven by surface water supply, ground and surface water contamination, slope failure and flood.
+Risk-mapping can inform land-use planning and stewardship.

-Watershed Management Q&A

-What is a watershed?
+Watershed Management Q&A What is a watershed?